Mattlk13/twisted/docs/core/howto/ssl.rst

 In order to prove the server's identity, you pass the ``privateKey`` and ``certificate`` arguments to this object.
 :py:meth:`twisted.internet.ssl.PrivateCertificate.options` is a convenient way to create a ``CertificateOptions`` instance configured to use a particular key and certificate.

-For clients, we can use :py:func:`twisted.internet.ssl.optionsForClientTLS`.
+As mentioned above, we can get a context factory configured for clients with :py:func:`twisted.internet.ssl.optionsForClientTLS`.
 This takes two arguments, ``hostname`` (which indicates what hostname must be advertised in the server's certificate) and optionally ``trustRoot``.
 By default, :py:func:`optionsForClientTLS <twisted.internet.ssl.optionsForClientTLS>` tries to obtain the trust roots from your platform, but you can specify your own.